12 Declassified UFO Secrets

 The United Kingdom’s Air Ministry (and later Ministry of Defence) collected UFO files between 1959 and 2009, when it too closed down its program.
 In France, a UFO program started in 1977—known now as GEIPAN, it’s still operating.
 Residents who see something they can’t explain file official reports, and the agency collects them for researchers and scientists but doesn’t independently investigate them.
 When GEIPAN put its archives online in 2007, so many people logged on to read them that the website crashed.
 As of May 2018, more than 2,700 cases had been submitted to the database.

-For more chills, check out these true stories from the world’s most haunted forests.
+For more goosebumps, check out these true stories from the world’s most haunted forests.

 China’s new radio dish was built to listen for extraterrestrial signals

-It’s more than 1600 feet in diameter, which is twice the size of the biggest U.S. radio telescope, the Arecibo Observatory in Puerto Rico.
+It’s more than 480 metres in diameter, which is twice the size of the biggest U.S. radio telescope, the Arecibo Observatory in Puerto Rico.
 That means it will be sensitive enough to find celestial objects such as distant galaxies and pulsars, but China’s government also specifically built it in order to search for signals sent from intelligent beings elsewhere in the universe.

 Read up on famous hoaxes that (almost) fooled everyone.